On the Reynolds-number scaling of Poisson solver complexity: Numerical results

 Results shown in Figure~\ref{Burgers_residual_spectra} (left) support the predicted $k^{3}$ scaling of the initial residual, $\hat{r}^{0}_{k}$.
 Moreover, the compensated spectra in Figure~\ref{Burgers_residual_spectra} (right) demonstrate that all curves collapse irrespective of the Reynolds number, confirming the validity of the scaling law given in Eq.~(\ref{res_k2_Burgers}).
 In this particular case, $q=2$, \Xavi{corresponds} to the definition of the residual in Eq.~(\ref{residual2}), and $\Delta t \sim Re^{-1}$ as given in Eq.~(\ref{Dt_scaling_Burgers}), which together yield the overall $Re^{-3}$ dependence observed in Figure~\ref{Burgers_residual_spectra}.
 Note that the discrepancies at very low wavenumbers in Figure~\ref{Burgers_residual_spectra} (right) arise from the amplification introduced by the \XaviR{$k^{-3}$ scaling factor}.

 The final analysis shown in Figure~\ref{Burgers_iterations} focuses on the dependence of the solver iteration count on the Reynolds number.
 As discussed above, the Poisson equation is solved using both a Jacobi solver and a MG solver \Xavi{employing} Jacobi as a smoother at each level.
 The latter corresponds to the analysis done in Section~\ref{MG_solver}.
-In all cases, the convergence criterion is set to $||r|| \le 10^{-6}$.
-Results obtained within this wide range of Reynolds numbers using the Jacobi solver are displayed in Figure~\ref{Burgers_iterations} (top).
+In all cases, the convergence criterion is set to $||r|| \le 10^{-6}$. \aft{Since all variables are expressed in non-dimensional form, the residual is also non-dimensional, and the same tolerance is applied consistently across all simulations.} Results obtained within this wide range of Reynolds numbers using the Jacobi solver are displayed in Figure~\ref{Burgers_iterations} (top).
 They exhibit excellent agreement with the predicted scalings (see the last column of Table~\ref{scalings}), namely $\scalnRey=2/7$ for $\scalResDt=2$ and $\scalnRey=6/7$ for $\scalResDt=1$.
 This confirms that the proposed framework remains valid not only for canonical turbulent flows such as HIT, RBC, or bluff-body wakes, but also for this simplified model at very high Reynolds numbers.
 Furthermore, results obtained with the Jacobi solver for $\scalResDt=2$ are compared with the MG solver considering two scenerios: (i) fixing the size of the coarsest MG level to $N_{\text{low}}=2^{5}=32$ modes, \ie~$l_{\max} = (\log_{2} N - 1)/5$, and (ii) using the same configuration but limiting $l_{\max} \le 2$, \ie~$l_{\max} = \min{(\log_{2} N - 1)/5, 2}$.
 Thus, both configurations coincide for small $N$, whereas for large values of $N$, the latter recovers the $\scalnRey = 2/7$ scaling.